K-Ramberg/react-redux-code-challenge-2/NOTES.md

 ### Notes

 This assessment was my first indepth, hands-on undertaking with Redux.
 Additionally, this particular setup pattern of reducers, actions, and types is one I had never seen before.
-While I had admittedly overestimated my abailities to complete the entire task in the timeframe I allowed myself, I did come away with a working understanding of how this application was intended to work using Redux.
+While I had admittedly overestimated my abilities to complete the entire task in the timeframe I allowed myself, I did come away with a working understanding of how this application was intended to work using Redux.

 ##### Wins
 - Successfully created my own store files with working types, actions, and reducers (still taking advantage of the pre-created createDefaultReducer helper).
-- I Set up Home page widgets as requested.
+- I set up the Home page widgets as requested.
 - Working forms were created for adding both companies and employees to state.
 - The Employee form and Company Directory both disable when no companies present.
 - The Details page has been routed to display only for specifically selected company.